RakhithJK/dbeaver-dbeaver-wiki/AI-Smart-Assistance.md

 ![](images/ai/ai_smart_assistance_6.png)

+- **Enable smart completion** shows ChatGPT icon in SQL Editor.
+If this options is not selected, you can enable ChatGPT in Preferences.

 - **API token** it's a secret key from the OpenAI platform.
 [Where to find a secret key](#receive-api-key)

 - **Include source in query comment** — select this option if you want see the request in human language in the SQL Editor before the generated query.